The Three C's of Leadership (and how they impact your company)

 Many of us managers and owners forget that our employees are real people dealing with a wide variety of issues and challenges.
 Not to mention, they're a part of our lives for 40 hours (or more) a week.

-Employee retention is tougher than ever right now - and many leave in droves because of poor leaders.
+Employee retention is tough—and many leave in droves because of poor leaders.

 We have to be better.
-This starts with caring about our team and their wellbeing - and that means measuring performance, engagement, and culture.
+This starts with caring about our team and their well-being and measuring performance, engagement, and culture.

-If you google leadership, you see two billion results.
+If you google leadership, you'll find almost four billion results.
 Everyone has developed their own definition of the word, as well as the traits that a person needs in order to be a great leader.

 Experts agree that people in leadership positions need identifiable attributes or competencies to help them succeed.
 Where they fail is their inability to identify the mindset of the leader as the most fundamental of them all.